gertingold/tools4scicomp/manuscript/numpy.rst

 same column and want to move to the next row, we have to jump by 32 bytes in memory.

 To further illustrate the meaning of ``shape`` and ``strides`` we consider a second example.
-A linear arangement of six data in memory can be interpreted in three different ways as depicted in :numref:`strides`.
+A linear arrangement of six data in memory can be interpreted in three different ways as depicted in :numref:`strides`.
 In the uppermost example, ``strides`` is set to ``(8,)``.
 The tuple ``strides`` tuple contains only one element and we are therefore dealing with a one-dimensional array.
 Assuming the datasize to be 8,